Pixaoxiuxia/sky/content/Publications.md

 • Yihao, Zhao, **Xiyuan Hu**, & Chao Guo\*.
 (2022).
 Long-Term Effects of Pregnancy Exposure to Natural Disasters on Physical Health: A Review. *Chinese Journal of Public Health*, 38(08), 1082-1087. [doi](https://www.zgggws.com/cn/article/doi/10.11847/zgggws1136302).

-• Chaofan Xu, **Xiyuan Hu**, Man Zhao, & Chao Guo\*.
-(Forthcoming).
-Will the Believer Be More Traditional: Research on the Relationship Between Religious Belief and Tolerance of Socially Sensitive Behaviors. *Studies in World Religions*.

-• Chao Guo\*, **Xiyuan Hu**, Man Zhao, & Jie Liu.
-(Forthcoming).
-Potential Contribution of Fecundity Compensation to the Improvement of Fertility. *Population and Development*.

 # Book

 • Chao Guo, & **Xiyuan Hu**.
 (2022).
 Econometric Method and Population Health Research. *Beijing: China Economic Publishing House*.
 [In Chinese].